jvde-github/AIS-catcher/README.md

 AIS-catcher tunes in on a frequency of 162 MHz.
 However, due to deviations in the internal oscillator of RTL-SDR devices, the actual frequency can be slightly off which will result in no or poor reception of AIS signals.
 It is therefore important to provide the program with the necessary correction in parts-per-million (ppm) to offset this deviation where needed.
 For most of our testing we have used the RTL-SDR v3 dongle where in principle no frequency correction is needed as deviations are guaranteed to be small.
 For optimal reception though ensure you determine the necessary correction, e.g. [see](https://github.com/steve-m/kalibrate-rtl) and provide as input via the ```-p``` switch on the command line.

 On some laptops we observed that Windows was struggling with high volume of data transferred from the RTL SDR dongle to the PC.
-I am not sure why (likely some driver issue as Ubuntu on the same machine worked fine) but it is wortwhile to check if your system supports transferring from the dongle at a sampling rate of 1.536 MHz with the following command which is part of the osmocom rtl-sdr package:
+I am not sure why (likely some driver issue as Ubuntu on the same machine worked fine) but it is worthwhile to check if your system supports transferring from the dongle at a sampling rate of 1.536 MHz with the following command which is part of the osmocom rtl-sdr package:
 ```console
 rtl_test -s 1536000
 ```